14000 Due Process and Release of Information

 If this release is the final release after an emergency release of the findings, the APS specialist sends the Final Letter of Due Process, which outlines the following:

-- The findings have or have not been altered or reversed.
+• The findings were or were not altered or reversed.

 See: